-15.0 SEXUAL MISCONDUCT
+16.0 SEXUAL MISCONDUCT

-15.1 Sexual Misconduct
+16.1 Sexual Misconduct

 Every person, regardless of age, gender, cultural background or religion has the right to decide where, when and with whom sexual encounters take place.
 An individual also has the right to change their mind about wanting to have sex, both before and during sexual activity.
-In Western Australia, the legal age for males and females to consent to sexual activity is 16 years old.
-Sexual Misconduct means an instance(s) where an individual engages in unwanted and unwelcomed conduct of a sexual nature towards another individual without their consent including Sexual Exploitation, Sexual Assault and Sexual Harassment.
+In Western Australia, the legal age for people of all genders to consent to sexual activity is 16 years old.
+Sexual Misconduct means an instance(s) where an individual engages in unwanted and unwelcomed conduct of a sexual nature towards another individual without their consent including Sexual Exploitation, Sexual Assault and Sexual Harassment including threats of harm or inciting other individual/s to engage in sexual misconduct.
+Sexual misconduct also applies to UniHall and University digital environments.

 Residents need to be aware there are forms of sexual conduct, which although deemed harmless by some, are considered offensive by others.
-Any incident of sexual harassment is determined by how the alleged offensive conduct is perceived by the victim.
+Any incident of sexual harassment is determined by how the alleged offensive conduct is perceived by the other person.